emon3455/oliver-apiHandler/IMPROVEMENTS_SUMMARY.md

 - [ ] Test with sensitive data in logs (should be redacted)
 - [ ] Test malformed route configurations
 - [ ] Test handler exceptions don't crash app
+- [ ] Test handlers trying to mutate pipelineInput (should fail due to freeze)
+- [ ] Test unexpected exceptions in route resolution
+- [ ] Test that multiple handlers can't pollute each other's data

 ### Performance Testing